level-level/Clarkson-Theme/README.md

 # Clarkson

-Clarkson Theme is a modern set of tools to take WordPress theme developement back to 21st century without loosing touch with WordPress because to do still love WordPress!
+Clarkson Theme is a modern set of tools to take WordPress theme developement back to 21st century without loosing touch with WordPress.

 ## Requirements